richpl/PyBasic/README.md

 * *adventure-fast.bas* - A port of a 1979 text based adventure game.

 * *bagels.bas* - A guessing game.

+* *eliza.bas* - A port of the early chatbot, posing as a therapist, originally created by Joseph Weizenbaum in 1964.

 ## Informal grammar definition